-For cables by meter, the transfer impedance according to equation (1) is related to a length of 1m and is usually given in m $\Omega$ /m (milliohms per meter).
-If only the screening effectiveness of a connector is measured, as in Figure 11, the measuring length $L_c$ is not taken into account and the transfer impedance of the connector is given in m $\Omega$ .
+For cables by meter, the transfer impedance according to Equation 1 is related to a length of 1 m and is usually given in $m\Omega/m$ (milliohms per meter).
+If only the screening effectiveness of a connector is measured, the measuring length L_c is not taken into account and the transfer impedance of the connector is given in $m\Omega$.
 In this case, the transfer impedances of the adapter and head sleeve of the triaxial set-up are assumed to be zero because they are made of solid, highly conductive metal.

-The term "delta transfer impedance" is used for many specifications of the limit values for the transfer impedance for connectors.
+The term "delta transfer impedance" is used for many specifications of the limit values for the transfer impedance for connectors (Figure 7) where:

-Figure 7.
-Delta transfer impedance
+Fig. 7 - Delta transfer impedance.